Sport in Samoa: Amateur boxing

 In 2011, Jai Opetaia became the first Samoan amateur boxer to win a world championship by taking the light heavyweight gold medal at the 2011 AIBA Youth World Boxing Championships in Astana.
 While renowned for his punching power during his professional career, David Tua also had a proven amateur career, winning bronze medals at the 1992 Summer Olympics and 1991 World Amateur Boxing Championships while representing New Zealand.
 During his amateur career, Jimmy Peau won the gold medal in the heavyweight division for New Zealand at the 1986 Commonwealth Games.
 Amateur boxers representing Samoa have performed well at various Commonwealth Games, winning silver and bronze medals dating back to 1974.

 Kickboxing

 In 2001, unheralded newcomer Mark Hunt won the K-1 World Grand Prix defeating Frenchman Jerome LeBanner (2nd round KO), German Stefan Leko (unanimous points decision) and Brazilian Francisco Filho (extended round unanimous points decision) in a single night to become the only non-European fighter to win the prestigious event.
 Crowd favourite Ray Sefo had reached the K-1 World Grand Prix final in 2000, losing to Dutchman Ernesto Hoost by unanimous points decision.
 On February 25, 2018, Genah Fabian became the first woman of Samoan descent to win a World Muaythai Council (WMC) world title.

-Cricket

-Cricket is a minor sport in Samoa.
-The Samoan national cricket team became an affiliate member of the International Cricket Council in 2000.
-In 2005, they competed in the East Asia/Pacific Cup, finishing in last place, thus missing out on qualification for the 2011 Cricket World Cup.
-Samoa qualified for 2025 women U19 World Cup.